Divorce Terms And Guidelines: Food For Thought

 Residence — Don’t move out of the marital residence without consulting with your attorney.

 Ready To Discuss Your Michigan Divorce?
-Contact Jackman & Kasody
+Contact Us Today

-We invite you to arrange a discussion, whether you are initiating a divorce or your spouse has already served you with papers.
-Our attorneys drawn on 60-plus years of combined experience to guide you and protect you at every step.
+Jackman & Kasody PLLC invites you to arrange a discussion, whether you are initiating a divorce or your spouse has already served you with papers.
+Our attorneys draw on 60-plus years of combined experience to guide you and protect you at every step.
 Call 248-220-6963 or contact us online to schedule a consultation at our offices in Bingham Farms or Northville.